terkelg/facon/readme.md

 Construct and returns a DOM `element`.

-The returned `element` have a special `collect` method, used to collect references to all elements with a `ref` attribute.
+The returned `element` has a special `collect` method used to collect references to all elements with a `ref` attribute.
+Multiple elements containing identical `ref` attribute values result in an array of DOM references.

 ### node.collect(options)
 Returns: `Object`